Objection to Lenacre Hall Farm planning application (18/00413/AS)

-After a successful first litter pick in Sandyhurst Lane at Easter, litter picks have taken place in and around Boughton Aluph on 6 May, 15 July, 9 September and monthly thereafter.
+After a successful first parish litter pick in Sandyhurst Lane at Easter last year, litter picks are now taking place monthly in and around Boughton Aluph.
 A big thank you to volunteer Ann who leads the litter picks and everyone who has taken part.
 If you would like to join a future litter pick or organise one in your area, please email the Parish Clerk.

-UPDATE: Litter picks will now take place in Boughton Aluph every second Saturday of the month between 11.00am and noon.
+UPDATE: Litter picks take place in Boughton Aluph every second Saturday of the month between 11.00am and noon.
 Everyone is welcome.
 Equipment and protective clothing will be provided.
 Meet outside The Flying Horse.

 New Parish Council Chairman elected

 At the Parish Council meeting on 14 August, Spencer Phillips was unanimously elected as the new Chairman of Boughton Aluph and Eastwell Parish Council.
 Nigel Bunker was elected Vice Chair.
 See the full list of Parish Councillors here.

 Ashford Borough Council held a second public consultation on the main changes to their draft Local Plan 2030 between 7 July and 31 August 2017.
 The revised Local Plan has no new development sites in our parish.
 However, the planned residential development at Eureka Park has been increased from 300 new homes to “in the region of 375 dwellings”.
 Read the Parish Council’s response to the consultation.